gliptak/fluxnova-bpm-platform/.github/ISSUE_TEMPLATE/bug_report.md

 ```

 ### Dev2QA handover
 - [ ] Does this ticket need a QA test and the testing goals are not clear from the description?
-Add a [Dev2QA handover comment](https://confluence.camunda.com/display/AP/Handover+Dev+-%3E+Testing)